 Why Reconstructive Surgery?

-Reconstructive surgery has a significant role to play in Africa with a high incidence of suffering from deformity and disability caused by birth defects, burns, accidents and disease.
+Reconstructive surgery has a significant role to play in Africa with a high incidence of suffering from deformity and disability caused by birth defects, accidents and disease.
 Reconstructive surgery can return function to limbs and lives, without which people may be cast from their communities with little hope of independence, employment or quality of life.
-Healthcare in Sierra Leone has been devastated by civil war, and recently Ebola: There is one doctor to 10,000 people; no reconstructive surgeons, one orthopaedic surgeon; and, crucially, no graduate medical training.
-Sierra Leone and its people need our help to recover; to train the surgeons, anaesthetists, nurses and physiotherapists that will help change the face of healthcare in the country and rebuild bodies and lives broken by war and disease
+Healthcare in the nation is challenged and resource poor: there is 1.4 doctors, nurses and midwifes to a population of 10,000 people (2019); no reconstructive surgeons, and one orthopaedic surgeon.
+Sierra Leone and its people need our help to recover; to train the surgeons, nurses and physiotherapists that will help change the face of healthcare in the country and rebuild bodies and lives broken by war and disease

 Our Project for Anaesthetists

-Today in Sierra Leone there is only one consultant Anaesthetist, and no post-graduate training to address this deficit.
-ReSurge Africa has raised money to train one anaesthetist, Dr Mohamed Kargbo (see below) who has completed a placement at Ganga Hospital in Coimbatore, India and in 2017 began his 4 year Anaesthetist training in Ghana.
+Today in Sierra Leone there is only one consultant Anaesthetist.
+Resurge Africa has raised money to train one anaesthetist, Dr Mohamed Kargbo (see below) who has completed a placement at Ganga Hospital in Coimbatore, India and in 2017 began his 4 year Anaesthetist training in Ghana.
 On Completion he will return to the Holy Spirit Hospital as part of the new Reconstructive Surgery Unit team.
-We look to support training for a nurse anaesthetist and one further consultant anaesthetist.
+Resurge has provided further training for a nurse anaesthetist based at HSH and provides support to the new Sierra Leonean Anaesthetics training programme enabling its trainee, Dr Wale, to take his primary exams in Ghana.

 How can you help us towards a brighter future?